 Besides storing a copy of every customer’s customer data, managed apps also store the data generated as a result of their own product being used by their customers.
 On the other hand, warehouse-native apps automatically load this data back into the customer’s data warehouse.

 Let’s break this down using an email marketing tool as an example.

 Before creating a segment or activating a campaign using a traditional email tool, you must either upload CSV files with data about your customers or sync data from your first-party app to the email tool using their API.

 The diagram above depicts the flow of data to a managed email marketing tool such as Mailchimp or Customer.io.

 The fact that such companies have to store a copy of every customer’s data explains why their pricing model is based on subscribers/profiles — basically, customers have to pay for their own data to be stored at the vendor’s end.

 Additionally, all usage data like campaign metrics, subscription status, etc is also stored by the vendors in their own databases, which customers can later download as CSVs or extract and load into their data warehouse using an ELT tool.

-Warehouse-native Email Marketing App
+Example: Warehouse-native Email Marketing App